Nibble and Dine

 Tips and tricks

 • Before adding it to the rest of the wet ingredients, inspect the brown sugar.
-If it has a lot of lumps, break them up first with your fingers or a fork.
+If it has a lot of firm lumps, break them up first with your fingers or a fork.
 Once the brown sugar is in the batter it will be really difficult to break up those lumps.

 • To create a pleasing "ribbon" effect of cinnamon sugar running through the center of the muffin, it helps to apply the center layer of cinnamon sugar evenly across the surface of the batter, rather than just in the center.
 But, it will taste amazing either way so don't sweat it too much!

-• These cinnamon muffins will keep for 2 - 3 days at room temperature, stored in an airtight container.
+• These muffins will keep for 2 - 3 days at room temperature, stored in an airtight container.

 • After about a day, the brown sugar cinnamon topping on the muffins can lose some of its crispiness.
 To bring back some of that delicious crunch, you can re-heat the cinnamon muffins in a toaster oven for 1 - 2 minutes.